-In late autumn we took part for the last time as Boy Scouts in a thought provoking ceremony.
-The 11th November was a general memorial day on which at 11 a.m. - the hour at which the cease-fire came into force in 1918 - all traffic stopped for 2 minutes.
+"In late autumn we took part for the last time as Boy Scouts in a thought provoking ceremony.

+The 11th November was a general memorial day on which at 11 a.m. - the hour at which the ceasefire came into force in 1918 - all traffic stopped for 2 minutes.

-On that 11th November in 1939 we honoured, at the express wish of our English friends, not only the fallen on the side of the allies but also all victims of the First World War, whatever their nationality.
+"On that 11th November in 1939 we honoured, at the express wish of our English friends, not only the fallen on the side of the allies but also all victims of the First World War, whatever their nationality."
+Also amongst those at Brook Lodge were the Austrian owners of the famous Café Schindler at Innsbruck, Hugo and Edith Schindler.